-Bella Hadid & The Weeknd Look Back Together In Tokyo
+Bella Hadid and The Weeknd Look Back Together In Tokyo

 The group also appeared to enjoy some time in a private karaoke room, and the 21-year-old model featured heavily in the clips looking like she was having the time of her life dancing and wearing a light up headband.

 In April, the duo engaged in a serious public display of affection at a Coachella after party.
 Earlier this summer they kissed in Cannes, France, which first sparked rumors of a reunion.
-Then last month, the walked the streets of Paris together adding further fuel to the fire that they started up their relationship again.
+Then last month, they walked the streets of Paris together adding further fuel to the fire that they started up their relationship again.
 Of course, neither party has officially given the word that they are back together.

 Last week, before meeting him in Tokyo, Hadid cleverly called out her ex by posting an artful image of herself.
 Rather than tagging The Weeknd in the picture, which would’ve been so last year, she actually used lyrics from one of his songs to get his attention, and it worked because he “liked” it.
 She wrote, “As long as u know that when I land ur mine…” which is a lyric from the artist’s song, “Pretty.”

-If these two aren’t back together, they certainly seem to be enjoying each other’s company for now.
+If these two aren’t back together, they certainly seem to be enjoying each other’s company, for now.